fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ObservedChartName is the last observed chart name as defined by the
+<p>ObservedChartName is the last observed chart name as specified by the
 resolved chart reference.</p>
 </td>
 </tr>